wsnewman/learning_ros/Part_6/baxter_on_mobot/README.md

 # baxter_on_mobot
 combined Baxter robot and mobile base with LIDAR and Kinect Required editing Baxter model files to remove most of Baxter's sensor drivers (due to conflict with LIDAR).
-Still references libbaxter_gazebo_ros_control.so and all CAD files in baxter_description, so this could break if these are updated incompatibly.
+Still references libbaxter_gazebo_ros_control.so and all CAD files in baxter_description, so model here could break if these are updated incompatibly.

 ## Example usage